wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 }
 ```

-Despite alarm bells going off in my head from my DSA professor, a linear search here is still constant time because the size of the vector does not change with the increasing search size.
+Despite alarm bells going off in my head from my first-year algorithms professor, a linear search here is still constant time because the size of the vector does not change with the increasing search size.
 Therefore, O(n) is really O(c) which gets approximated to O(1) for time-complexity estimation.

-Vector’s advantages for small sized constant input lead me to wonder about if I could create a heuristic for when HashSets and Vectors cross over when it comes to performance in popular programming languages.
-Key takeaway: tread lightly.
+Vector’s advantages for small sized constant input lead me to wonder if I could create a heuristic for when HashSets are better than Vectors.
+Key takeaway: **tread lightly**.

+---

 ## Methodology